Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

   ./setup-infra.sh
   ```

-  This time, the script will create the Lakehouse shortcut to your ALDS Gen2 storage account.
+  This time, the script will create the Lakehouse shortcut to your ADLS Gen2 storage account.
 All previously deployed resources will remain unchanged.
-Fabric items whose REST APIs and terrafrom provider don't support service principal / managed identity authentication (i.e. data pipelines and others) will be deployed with user context authentication.
+Fabric items whose REST APIs and terraform provider don't support service principal / managed identity authentication (i.e. data pipelines and others) will be deployed with user context authentication.

 ## Cleaning up